The ensemble broad-frequency power spectrum of Stripe-82 quasars from multiple surveys: Data

-Although ZTF high-cadence is ideal for studying variability on short timescales, the temporal baseline of the DR19 used in this work is $\sim\!5.5$ years and it does not add information on timescales longer than those probed with the SDSS light curves (the same is using the most recent data release at the time of writing, which is $\sim\!7$ years, bur could change in the future if the survey progresses and overlaps with the LSST).
-Furthermore, the $\sim\!9$ years gap between the two surveys prevents us from simply combining the light curves to constrain even longer times.
+Although the ZTF high-cadence data are ideal for studying variability on short timescales, the temporal baseline of the DR19 used in this work is $\sim\!5.5$ years and it does not add any information on timescales longer than those probed with the SDSS light curves (the case is the same when using the most recent data release at the time of writing, which is about seven years, but this could change in the future if the survey progresses and overlaps with the LSST).
+Furthermore, the close to nine year gap between the two surveys prevents us from simply combining the light curves to constrain even longer times.
 Filling the gap requires gathering archival data from other facilities, as proposed by \cite{Suberlak+21}; see also Figure 2 of \cite{Paolillo2025} for an updated list.
-However, the differences between the surveys in terms of sky coverage, photometric systems, sensitivity, and resolution make combining and homogenising the data a non-trivial task, and the selection of a good sample is critical to minimise any bias in the analysis.
-Among recent time-domain surveys that overlap with the Stripe-82 region, we have the Catalina Real Time Survey (CRTS; \citealt{Drake2009}), the Palomar Transient Factory (PTF/iPTF survey; \citealt{Law2009}), the Panoramic Survey Telescope And Rapid Response System Survey (Pan-STARRS-1, or PS1 for short; \citealt{Kaiser2010}; \citealt{Chambers2016}), the All-Sky Automated Survey for Supernovae (ASAS-SN; \citealt{Shappee2014}), the NASA Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealt{Tonry2018}), and the Gaia space telescope (\citealt{Gaia2016}).
+However, the differences between the surveys in terms of sky coverage, photometric systems, sensitivity, and resolution make combining and homogenising the data a non-trivial task; thus, the selection of a good sample is critical to minimise any bias in the analysis.
+Among recent time-domain surveys that overlap with the Stripe-82 region, we have Catalina Real Time Survey (CRTS; \citealt{Drake2009}), Palomar Transient Factory (PTF/iPTF survey; \citealt{Law2009}), Panoramic Survey Telescope And Rapid Response System Survey (Pan-STARRS-1, or PS1 for short; \citealt{Kaiser2010}; \citealt{Chambers2016}), All-Sky Automated Survey for Supernovae (ASAS-SN; \citealt{Shappee2014}), NASA Asteroid Terrestrial-impact Last Alert System (ATLAS; \citealt{Tonry2018}), and the Gaia space telescope (\citealt{Gaia2016}).